 PREMIERSHIP: “Premiership” Create 10 x 5 yd rectangles for as many pairs as there are players.
 Have the players compete 1 vs 1 to the line for 1 minute intervals.
-Every time a player gets the ball to the line with control they get a point.
+Every time a player gets the ball to the line, with control, they get a point.
 Rotate players between the rectangles or have winners move up a field and losers move down a field.